 - Men whose fasting blood glucose was greater than 85 mg/dl had a significantly higher mortality rate from cardiovascular diseases than men with blood sugars less than 85 mg/dl.
 (Bjornholt et al.)

 - People with fasting glucose levels in the high normal range (95-99 mg/dl) had significantly increased cardiovascular disease risk than people whose levels remained below 80 mg/dl.
 (Park et al.)

 - Children with fasting glucose levels 86-99 mg/dl had more than double the risk of developing prediabetes and type 2 diabetes as adults when compared with children whose levels were less than 86 mg/dl.
 (Nguyen et al.)

 - Among young, healthy men, higher fasting plasma glucose levels within the normal range constitute an independent risk factor for type 2 diabetes.
-This means that as fasting glucose increases, even if the level is still considered “normal,” it could indicate significantly higher risk of developing diabetes, and this is particularly pronounced if BMI is greater than 30.
-(Tirosh, et al).
+This means that as fasting glucose increases, even if the level is still considered “normal,” it could indicate a significantly higher risk of developing diabetes, and this is particularly pronounced if BMI is greater than 30.
+(Tirosh, et al.).

 Pre-Meal (Baseline) Glucose Goal: 72-90 Mg/DL

 Why?
 In a study looking at healthy, young, nondiabetic adults who had normal BMI (mean of 22.6 ± 1.7 kg/m2), the average pre-meal glucose levels were in the range of 72-90 mg/dl.